 What is considered matching support from the host institution?

-The IIE-SRF fellowship award of up to US$25,000 is typically matched with financial support equal to or greater than the IIE-SRF fellowship award.
-This support generally takes the form of a stipend or other direct funding for the visiting fellow such as housing, airfare, and meal programs.
-In-kind contributions – office space, computers, language, or other training fees, etc. – are encouraged for a complete scholar support package, but do not qualify as part of the matching contribution.
-Institutions lacking the financial resources to offer the required matching contribution may seek a waiver of this requirement, which is considered on a case-by-case basis.
+IIE-SRF requires that the hosting institution provide financial support that is equal to or greater than the IIE-SRF fellowship award of up to $25,000.
+This support generally takes the form of a stipend or other direct benefits that would offset the fellow’s cost of living such as housing, airfare, or health insurance.
+Other in-kind contributions such as office space, computer and library access, or laboratory/bench fees, are encouraged for a complete fellowship support package but do not qualify as part of the matching contribution.

 How long is the fellowship term?